kisom/cl-gauges/README.txt

-This is the stub README.txt for the "gauges" project.
+This is a very rough draft of an interface to the gaug.es API.